TheContext/website/content/episodes/13-conductor.md

   <source src="https://artemzin.com/static/thecontext/episodes/The.Context.episode.13.mp3" type="audio/mpeg">
 </audio>

+In this episode we talked about Conductor with creator Eric Kuck.

 **Announcement:** We have a new Co-Host for our podcast: Welcome [Artur Dryomov](https://twitter.com/arturdryomov)!

 We think that we need at least two hosts on each episode to produce a high-quality content.